Women and Abortion

-Answer: Pro-choice advocates believe that because a woman has the right to control her body, she therefore has the right to exercise abortion for any reason she sees fit.
-There are three main arguments you can use against this line:
+Pro-choice advocates believe that because a woman has the right to control her body, she therefore has the right to exercise abortion for any reason she sees fit.
+There are three main arguments you can use against this line of thinking:

 1. If you have a “right” to control your body, then you have a responsibility to do so before you get pregnant.

-According to the Planned Parenthood affiliated Guttmacher Institute, 93% of abortions are due to social reasons (child is too expensive; it would interfere with mother’s plans).
-If these women knew they did not want a child, then they have a responsibility to either chose not to have sex, or to at least use effective birth control.
+According to the Planned Parenthood affiliated Guttmacher Institute, 93% of abortions are due to social reasons (child is too expensive; it would interfere with mother’s plans; it will be burden on the mother).
+If these women knew they did not want a child, then they have a responsibility to either chose not to have sex, or to at least use effective birth control methods.

 2. An unborn child is not a part of the woman’s body.